paazmaya/grunt-trimtrailingspaces/README.md

 ## Changelog

+* 2013-07-31    v0.3.0    Added tests and made it possible to save processed files to other location
 * 2013-07-25    v0.2.1    Removed `string.js` dependency and use `grunt.file` API
 * 2013-07-11    v0.2.0    Support for Grunt 'src' files array
 * 2013-07-05    v0.1.0    Initial release